asher-not-king/snatch/README.md

 Snatch is an open-source social engineering web application that allows users to capture images using a victim's device camera and upload them to ImgBB.
 It is designed to work on modern mobile and desktop browsers and provides simple secretive camera switching and image capture functionality.

-Click [here](www.youtube-snatch.netlify.app) to preview!
+Use `youtube-snatch.netlify.app` to preview!
 This is just a demo, no actual images have been captured or sent due to the missing API key.

 ### Features